 What is GC 4217?

-GC 4217 (specifically 4217.10–18) is a procurement policy that allows public agencies to enter into a range of services related to infrastructure improvements such as energy conservation, generation, or purchase.
+Government Code 4217 (specifically 4217.10–18) is a procurement policy that allows public agencies to enter into a range of services related to infrastructure improvements such as energy conservation, generation, or purchase.
 While that may sound like it's strictly related to replacing your fluorescent lighting with LED lighting to save money, GC 4217 is a much broader code with a more expansive intention.

 This code is not a program or a grant fund, but rather is a procurement code that allows public agencies to enter into purchase agreements that can address a wide range of infrastructure needs.
 For example, need to upgrade agency-wide HVAC equipment and replace the roofs that the equipment sits on at the same time?
 GC 4217 can help you do that.
 Want to replace windows, repair your central plant, and install solar photovoltaics and a battery storage system?
 GC 4217 can help you procure that as well.

-GC 4217 was written to be intentionally broad in order to provide maximum flexibility for agencies to use in a variety of ways.
 Some agencies use GC 4217 to purchase power, while others use it as a procurement vehicle to buy design-build retrofit projects with multiple disciplines like HVAC, lighting, roofing, windows, electrical, irrigation, plumbing, and anything else related to necessary operating or utility costs.

-GC 4217 also allows agencies to enter into finance agreements to fund these projects, often with resultant cost savings as a revenue stream to repay the debt obligation.
+GC 4217 also allows agencies to enter into finance agreements to fund these projects, often with resultant cost-savings as a revenue stream to repay the debt obligation.
 GC 4217 even allows agencies to pick their vendor partner based on their own best value criteria, allowing you to work with your preferred partner without having to default to a low bid.

 What does GC 4217 mean for you?

-GC 4217 can be useful for your agency if you need a lot of facility upgrades or improvements — and can be an absolute game changer if you don't have the funding to do them.
+GC 4217 can be useful for your agency if you need a lot of facility upgrades or improvements — and can be an absolute game-changer if you don't have the funding to do them.
 Not having the resources and funding required to develop a coordinated plan to complete work in a timely manner is a common problem for public agencies.
 Therefore, it can take years to work through the list and get everything fixed, resulting in the fact that you might have to start over again due to lost time.

 This is often a function of the low bid process that is completed using capital expenditure dollars, which are often in short supply.
 GC 4217 can provide a procurement method to select a partner to design a comprehensive plan to do the work in short order so that you get a lot of work done at once, enabling your equipment to function all together as you need it to and making it much easier to run your buildings.